ADA-SITE-JML/wm2-2021-summer/homeworks/hw4/README.md

 #### What i have tested

+I have created ChangeDateFormat helper method inside of Permission class.
+Which cast Timestamp to String in given format.

 * Permission class methods
 	* hasPermission
 	* isLoggedIn
+	* ChangeDateFormat
 * Post Service methods
 	* getAllPosts
 	* getLikedPosts